bertrandchenal/byrd/README.md

-The command formatting use the string formatting tool from python, see [Python documentation](https://docs.python.org/3.4/library/string.html#format-examples) for example.
+The command formatting use the string formatting tool from python, see [Python documentation](https://docs.python.org/3.4/library/string.html#format-examples) for examples.
 In particular, you have to use a brace character (`{` or `}`) in a command, you can double it (`{{` or `}}`) to escape formatting.